 “How long until you feel better?”

-My sister asked me to get an answer to this question from my therapist.
+My sister asked me to get an answer from my therapist.
 This was 2 months after Jackson’s death.
 She wanted to prepare herself for what to expect.
 She also wanted to know when it was time to become concerned about me should I not be making the anticipated progress.

-The therapist’s answer was long and twisty but basically, we could look forward to me feeling consistently better around the 1 year point, give or take a few months.
+The therapist’s answer was long and jargony but basically, we could look forward to me feeling consistently better around the 1 year point, give or take a few months.
 This answer seems to be a common rule of thumb based on … absolute nonsense.

 At the 1 year point, there’s still TREMENDOUS pain, turmoil, crying, anguish and ALL the things that go along with deep grief.